mas56759/hub/README.md

 # hub is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
+This is a simple library of all the data loaders / readers that have been created by the community.
+The goal is to make it extremely easy to connect large language models to a large variety of knowledge sources.